 Develop your leadership and mentoring skills with the new GRADLINK Mentorship Program

 Ready to boost your leadership skills and make a real difference?
-We’re excited to announce a new opportunity for graduate students to mentor a UW–Madison undergraduate student who is interested in graduate school!
-The Graduate Readiness, Access, and Discovery Mentorship Program, or GRADLINK, was developed through a partnership between the Delta Program in the Graduate School and the Center for Academic Excellence (CAE).
-This program pairs you with a CAE undergraduate student.
+The Graduate Readiness, Access, and Discovery Mentorship Program, or GRADLINK, is an opportunity for graduate students and postdocs to mentor a UW–Madison undergraduate student who is interested in graduate school!
 You’ll offer them vital guidance as they explore research and prepare for the possibility of graduate school.

 Why become a mentor for the GRADLINK Program?